graalvm/native-build-tools/blog-post.md

   </profile>
 </profiles>
 ```
-After that, user can build native images by running:
+After that, the user can build native images by running:
 ```shell
 mvn -Pnative -DskipTests package
 ```
 ### Testing
-User can start *Native Image* testing by running:
+The user can start *Native Image* testing by running:
 ```shell
 mvn -Pnative test
 ```
-> Note that the native testing depends on running standard `test` task in the *JVM* mode beforehand.
+> Note that the native testing depends on running the standard `test` task in the *JVM* mode beforehand.
+>
 > Additionally, Maven at the moment requires extra step in order to use the recommended test listener.
+>
-More information is avaliable [here](#Testing-support).
+> More information is avaliable [here](#Testing-support).
 ___

 Documentation and more configuration options are available [here](https://github.com/graalvm/native-build-tools/blob/master/native-maven-plugin/README.md).

-## Testing support
+## Testing Support
-Our testing support is provided using *JUnit Platform* support feature (`org.graalvm.buildtools:junit-platform-native`).
+Testing support is provided using our *JUnit Platform* support feature (`org.graalvm.buildtools:junit-platform-native`).
 For the end-user this means that configuring and running *JUnit Platform* tests ahead-of-time is now handled by aforementioned build plugins.

-Both *Maven* and *Gradle* are (at the moment) using custom *JUnit* Test Listener from `junit-platform-native` which - during invocation of standard `test` task - logs tests that are discovered in order to register them for Native compilation. *Maven* currently needs an extra step in order to enable said listener, e.g. user needs to add a dependency to `junit-platform-native` in their `pom.xml`.
-This step will not be necessary [when *JUnit* 5.8 lands](https://github.com/junit-team/junit5/issues/2619).
+Both *Maven* and *Gradle* are (at the moment) using the custom *JUnit* Test Listener from `junit-platform-native` which - during invocation of the standard `test` task - logs tests that are discovered in order to register them for Native compilation. *Maven* currently needs an extra step in order to enable said listener: The user needs to add a dependency to `junit-platform-native` in their `pom.xml`.
+This step will not be necessary [once *JUnit* 5.8 lands](https://github.com/junit-team/junit5/issues/2619).
-> In the future we intend to work on removing the need for `junit-platform-native` by upstreaming much of the logic into JUnit project itself.
+> In the future we intend to work on removing the need for `junit-platform-native` by upstreaming much of the logic into the *JUnit* project itself.

-For more information user should consult plugin documentation for their preferred build tool.
+For more information users should consult plugin documentation for their preferred build tool.

 Our testing support was developed in collaboration with [*JUnit*](https://junit.org/junit5/) and [*Spring*](https://spring.io/) teams.